rcushen/rcushen.github.io/_posts/2018-07-13-speed-dating-and-revealed-preferences.md

 ![scores_comparisons](/assets/scores_comparisons.png){:class="img-responsive"}

 The scatterplots above show average scores compared to self-assessments for each individual, alongside a black \\(45^\circ\\) line (points have been jittered for legibility).
-If a dot is above the line, then the individual's average rating was higher than their own self-assesment; if is below, then their average rating was below.
+If a dot is above the line, then the individual's average rating was higher than their own self-assessment; if is below, then their average rating was below.
 There are lots of dots below the line!
-Suprisingly, it is women who are particularly guilty of self-promotion – see the summary table below, which describes the proportion of men and women below the line across each dimension:
+Surprisingly, it is women who are particularly guilty of self-promotion – see the summary table below, which describes the proportion of men and women below the line across each dimension:

 | Attribute               | Women           |Men           |
 | -------------- | --------- | --------- |